LeeHowes/CPP/paper_framework_sources/p2079_system_execution_context.md

 custom_drive_operation(ctx);
 ```

-Neither of the two variants are very portable.
+Neither of the two variants is very portable.
 The first variant requires applications that don't care about drive-ability to call `drive`, while the second variant requires custom pluming to tie the main thread with the system scheduler.

 We do not wish to solve this problem in this paper.